 Show how well you've listened to them with predictive recommendations derived from browsing and search history.
 Based on the data you have, you can create groups with different types of website visitor, and serve them content that interests them before your sales teams even reach out.

-4. Gamify data collection
+4. Gamify Data Collection

 No one likes forms, so why not create a game that rewards customers for the information they provide?